Metric Geometry of Spaces of Persistence Diagrams: Introduction

 Motivated by results in \cite{turner14} on the Alexandrov space $\DD_2(\R^2,\Delta)$, we analyze the infinitesimal geometry of Alexandrov spaces arising via Theorem~\ref{t:properties_Dp}~\eqref{it:nncurvature} at their distinguished point, the empty diagram $\sigma_{\vn}$.
 The infinitesimal structure of an Alexandrov space at a point is captured by the \emph{space of directions}, which is itself a metric space and corresponds to the unit tangent sphere in the case of Riemannian manifolds.

 First, we show that the space of directions $\Sigma_{\sigma_\vn}$ at $\sigma_\vn \in \DD_2(X,A)$ has diameter at most $\pi/2$ (Proposition~\ref{prop:diameter.space.of.directions}).
 Second, we show that directions in $\Sigma_{\sigma_\vn}$ corresponding to finite diagrams are dense in $\Sigma_{\sigma_\vn}$ (Proposition~\ref{prop:directions.to.finite.diagrams}).
-Finally, we use this to obtain an explicit description of the metric structure of $\Sigma_{\sigma_{\vn}}$ (Proposition~\ref{prop:explicit.space.of.directions}).
+Finally, we use this to obtain an explicit description of the metric structure of $\Sigma_{\sigma_{\vn}}$.
 These results are new, even in the case of Euclidean persistence diagrams.